icure/medtech-docs/sdks/explanations/data-model/data-model-healthcare-professional.md

 A Healthcare Professional is an actor that can manage and is responsible for Patients, Medical Devices and other Healthcare Professionals.
-As a [Data Owner](/sdks/glossary#data-owner) they can create medical information and share them with other Data Owners.
+As [Data Owners](/sdks/glossary#data-owner) they can create medical information and share it with other Data Owners.
 Other Data Owner can decide to share their medical information with them.

-## When to Use a Healthcare Professional?
+## When Should I Use a Healthcare Professional?

-You should use a Healthcare Professional when you need to represent a Doctor, or another actor responsible for patients, medical data and treatments, in your application.
+You should use a Healthcare Professional when you need to represent a Doctor, or another actor responsible for patients, medical data, and treatments, in your application.

-## How a Healthcare Professional is Related to Other Entities?
+## How is a Healthcare Professional Related to Other Entities?

-A Healthcare Professional can create Users for other Patients, Medical Devices, and Healthcare Professionals.
+A Healthcare Professional can:
+- create Users for other Patients, Medical Devices, and Healthcare Professionals.
-A Healthcare Professional can manage other Users, by changing their passwords or deactivating them.
+- manage other Users, by changing their passwords or deactivating them.
-A Healthcare Professional can create Data Samples and Healthcare Elements for Patients.
+- create Data Samples and Healthcare Elements for Patients.
-A Healthcare Professional can share Data Samples and Healthcare Elements with other Data Owners.
+- share Data Samples and Healthcare Elements with other Data Owners.
-A Healthcare Professional can create Notifications and can update the ones shared with them.
+- create Notifications and  update the ones shared with them.

 ## Examples

 ### A Doctor Inviting a Patient

 A Doctor (Healthcare Professional) visits for the first time a Patient.
-After the visit, it invites them to the iCure platform.
+After the visit, they invite the patient to the iCure platform.

 <!-- file://code-samples/explanation/doctor-invites-a-patient/index.mts snippet:doctor invites user-->
 ```typescript